43081j/43081j.github.io/_posts/2026-03-12-three-pillars-of-javascript-bloat.md

 Unless these packages are being kept alive because of _Pillar 1_, they're usually still used just because nobody ever thought to remove them.

-When all long-term support versions of engines have the feature, the ponyfill should be removed.
+When all long-term support versions of engines have the feature, the ponyfill should be removed.[^3]

 # What can we do about it?